Generic selectors

 LANGUAGE AND TECHNOLOGY

-This line of research converges the fields of research of the latest GREL doctoral theses.
-The interest in exploring how technologies can contribute to the improvement of communication and language learning, especially second languages such as English, have led the group to create this new line of research.
+This line of research converges the fields of research of the GREL’s latest doctoral theses.
+The interest in exploring how current and future technologies can contribute to the improvement of communication and learning of the most relevant languages for the UdA, have led the group to promote this common line of research.

 Objectives:

-1. Explore successful experiences in the field of technology applied to language learning (CALL and MALL) that could be implemented at the University of Andorra.
+• To study successful experiences in the field of applied technology in language learning (CALL and MALL) that can be implemented at the University of Andorra.

-4. Explore both students’ perceptions and real impacts on their second language learning outcomes.
+• Explore both students’ perceptions and the actual impacts on their learning outcomes.

 Actions developed:

-This doctoral project aims to examine the impact of Generative Artificial Intelligence (GAI) on learning French as a second or third language at the University of Andorra, a setting distinctive for its linguistic diversity (Catalan, English, French).
-The research will focus on how GAI can be tailored to individual linguistic needs, enhancing French proficiency through personalised educational materials, instant feedback, and objective assessment.
+This doctoral project seeks to explore the transformative potential of Generative Artificial Intelligence (AI) in the learning of French as a second or third language at the University of Andorra, an environment distinctive for its linguistic diversity (Catalan, English, French).
+The research will focus on how the IAG can be adjusted to individual linguistic needs, enhancing competence in French through personalized teaching materials, instant feedback and formative and meaningful assessment.

 Objectives: